paulocremas/seedx-home-test/README.md

 # SeedX Take Home Test
 #### Approach & Reasoning:
-For the Python project, __I aimed to make it scalable and robust.__ I implemented a transform function to allow changes to the sales objects, __and designed a load function to insert data into BigQuery__.
+For the Python project, __I aimed to make it scalable and robust,__, although I recognize the project’s simple premise doesn’t require such complexity.
+I implemented a transform function to allow changes to the sales objects, __and designed a load function to insert data into BigQuery__.

 I didn’t follow any specific methodology when structuring the project, the current structure is one I developed on my own.
 That said, I’m fully open to adapting to the team’s standards and learning as we go.

 __Note:__ Logs and error handling were left out given the test nature of the project.

-### Summary
+### _Summary_
 1. [Python Data Extraction and Processing](#python)
 2. [Data Modeling and SQL](#data)
 3. [Interview Questions](#interview)